 With your website set up and your contact info prominent, it's time to look for gigs.
-There are some different approaches you can take to get going, depending on your freelancing goals and why you're doing the thing.
+There are different approaches you can take to get going, depending on your freelancing goals and why you're doing the thing.

 - Start with low-hanging fruit.
-If you just want to make money and start getting paid fast, go for that low-hanging fruit.
+If you want to make money and start getting paid fast, go for that low-hanging fruit.
 Do a few things, get paid, and move on.
 This is acting more like a generalist, but it's the fastest way to get paid.
 Just don't get too bogged down with these assignments.
-They don't pay as much and you want to make sure you have time for better gigs.
+They don't pay as much, and you want to make sure you have time for better gigs.

 - Get the word out.
 Make sure your network knows you're freelancing.
 That way, they can send potential clients your way.

 - Send pitches.
 Sending pitches is grueling work.
-However, if you don't need money immediately, and if you want more interesting stories based on what you like to write about, pitching can be the way to go.
+However, if you don't need money immediately and if you want more interesting stories based on what you like to write about, pitching can be the way to go.
 You need thick skin, though.
-It's common to not hear back or get rejections more than you're accepted at first.
+It's common not to hear back or get rejections more than you're accepted at first.

 Consider a daily checklist of duties

 When I first started freelancing, I had a pretty basic approach to building the business each day: